 "Show me how to use React Query v5 for data fetching"4.
 Greptile MCP Plugin

-What it does: AI-powered code intelligence for repositories—semantic code search, PR analysis, code reviews, and custom codebase context.
+What it does: AI-powered code intelligence for repositories.
+Semantic code search, PR analysis, code reviews.
+Plus codebase context tuned per repo.

 Why I use it: Greptile understands code semantically, not just syntactically.
 This means Claude can: